noseapp/noseapp/docs/app.rst

 Application
 ===========

-Application is initialization point for service test cases through suites, as well for prepare test infrastructure.
+Application is only one initialization point of collect suites prepare infrastructure.
+And so...

- :And so...:

- What are the objectives decided with Application?

- * expand cases with extensions
- * prepare test infrastructure

 Initialization
 --------------

-For initialization your application, base class implemented "initialize" callback method.
+You must implemented initialization method on you application class.
+This is will be your constructor.
+Original method is busy other job.
+I would like to save usage __init__ method, but it's not easy.

 ::